saeed0xf/s3flow/README.md

 2. Incorporate `MyCompany` into the permutations.
 3. Save the results to `output.txt` using the large environment list.

+After generating the wordlist we can use the wordlist with tools like [S3Scanner](https://github.com/sa7mon/S3Scanner)

 ---

 ## **How It Works**